-With the release of Star Wars: The Force Awakens only a matter of weeks away, fans are turning back to the original Star Wars trilogy in preparation.
+With the release of Star Wars: The Last Jedi upon us, fans are turning back to the original Star Wars trilogy in preparation.

 What is it about Star Wars that makes it such a force to be reckoned with?